 'De Gezellige Tuin' Community Garden: After several years in shifting locations, our community garden has a permanent home with fencing and a path to let visitors see in and keep critters out!
 With 48 plots, this garden continues the Dutch tradition of Volkstuinen - or people's gardens - where the community comes together to enjoy growing food, flowers and friendships.

-Native Pollinator Garden: We are proud to partner with our local Michigan State University extension to feature a beautiful garde of native pollinators.
+Native Pollinator Garden: We are proud to partner with our local Michigan State University extension to feature a beautiful garden of native pollinators.
 Located west of the windmill, we hope this area provides inspiration for our visitors to take home to their landscape.
 In addition to planting and maintaining this area, the MSU Extension offers several classes onsite each year as well as a plethora of information about gardening (available in the Posthouse Visitor Center.)

 Tulip Grove: New this year will be our season-long display of 'tulips'.
 Would you believe that many visitors ask to see our tulips throughout the summer and fall?
 As we hate disappointing them, we will now feature many larger-than-life tulips carved by a local artist.
 Due to flooding in the last few years we lost several oak trees which are now transformed into 8+ feet tall tulips!